 - Some college students aren’t against abortion in general;

-- If you catch strangers off guard (particularly people who are still developing intellectually and emotionally), they will do and say dumb things; and
+- If you catch strangers off guard while they’re trying to get somewhere and you target people who are still maturing, they will do and say dumb things; and

-- People can be easily manipulated when they’re misinformed, and when they assume that people are being honest and working for a good cause.
+- People are easily manipulated when they’re misinformed and assume others are being honest and serving a good cause.

 All of which we already know.